Best practice in responding

 Criteria Response

 Assist in planning, design development and configuration tasks.
-Over 20 years in telecommunications engineering, project engineering and project management, Tim has consistently worked on high-stakes projects involving fiber network design and deployment for leading firms such as Telstra, NBN, and Optus/Uecomm.
+Over 20 years in telecommunications engineering, project engineering and project management, Tim has consistently worked on high-stakes projects involving fibre network design and deployment for leading firms such as Telstra, NBN, and Optus/Uecomm.

-Tim was tasked with overseeing the design, planning, and deployment of complex telecom infrastructure, including large-scale fiber networks, while ensuring projects were delivered on time and within budget.
 Tim utilised his expertise in configuring Cisco switches, managing civil works, and leading technical teams.
 He implemented tools like MS Project and Primavera 6 for efficient project planning, and introduced automation through MS SharePoint, Power BI, and Power Automate to enhance productivity, report generation, and project tracking.

 His leadership in managing multi-million-dollar projects resulted in the successful, timely deployment of telecom solutions, often exceeding performance expectations.
-His innovative technical and managerial strategies significantly improved reporting efficiency and resource management
+His innovative technical and managerial strategies significantly improved reporting efficiency and resource management.

 Feedback from Remote: